-> - Some tests are able to detect low levels of hCG, indicating pregnancy.
-For the most reliable results, test 1-2 weeks after you miss your period.
+- Some tests are able to detect low levels of hCG, indicating pregnancy.
+For the most reliable results, test 1-2 weeks after you have missed your period.
 There are some tests for sale that are sensitive enough to show you are pregnant before you miss your period.

-> - You can improve your chances for an accurate result by using your first morning urine for the test.
+- You can improve your chances for an accurate result by using your first morning urine for the test.
 This urine has accumulated in your bladder overnight.
 If you are pregnant, it will have more hCG in it than urine collected later in the day.

 - If you think you are pregnant, but your first test was negative, you can take the test again after several days.
 Because the amount of hCG increases rapidly when you are pregnant, you may get a positive test on later days.
 Some test kits come with more than one test in them to allow you to repeat the test.